 Include your mentor.
 Mentors are discussed on page 4 of this RFA-please refer to that section.
 Your mentor is expected to have a deep understanding of autism.
-If you have any questions regarding your mentor, please contact Joan New, Grants Manager, at 609-228-7313 or jnew@autismspeaks.org.
+If you have any questions regarding your mentor, please contact Joan New, Grants Manager, at 609-228-7313 or inew@autismspeaks.org.

 Consultants are other professors, researchers or professionals who will be involved in your research.
 A data scientist who provides statistical analysis guidance and is not your mentor would be considered a consultant.
-Information on the various roles in a research project can be found at <a href="https://www.NIAID-Identify.niai
+Information on the various roles in a research project can be found at NIH: NIAID - Team Roles and Agreements